Annual Roma Conferences

 The annual Roma conference at Harvard has been established as a forum for presenting research and discussion concerning anti-Roma racism, its genesis, history, pillars, and manifestations.
 It seeks to advance the collection of Roma-related data and the improvement of research methods and practice-oriented research to inform the development of histories, policies, and practices centered on the Roma people.
 The Harvard Roma conference also seeks to place and co-center the Roma people in global conversations on anti-racism, justice-based policies and laws, and solidarity.

-The 2024 conference is the 12th to take place at Harvard.
-TitledĀ Confronting State Violence across the Globe,Ā it will foster cross-border and interdisciplinary dialogues and examination of state violence.
-It will identify pathways for enacting reforms in law, policy, and practice that center on justice, intersectional, and anti-racism principles.
+The 2024 conference was the 12th to take place at Harvard.
+Titled Confronting State Violence across the Globe, it fostered cross-border and interdisciplinary dialogues and examination of state violence.
+It also identified pathways for enacting reforms in law, policy, and practice that center on justice, intersectional, and anti-racism principles.

 11th Annual Roma Conference: Legacies and Manifestations of Anti-Roma Racism in Health Policies, Practice, and Research